Gargling

 Gargling is the act of bubbling liquid in the mouth.
-It is also the washing of one's mouth and throat with a liquid, such as mouthwash, that is kept in motion by breathing through it with a gurgling sound.
+It is also the washing of one's throat with a liquid (with one's head tipped back) that is kept from being swallowed by continuous exhalation.
+This produces a characteristic gurgling sound.
+Mouthwash or hydrogen peroxide (in a low concentration) is often employed.

 A traditional home remedy of gargling warm saltwater is sometimes recommended to soothe a sore throat.

-One study in Japan has shown that gargling water a few times a day will lower the chance of upper respiratory infections such as common colds, though some medical authorities are skeptical.
+One study in Japan has shown that gargling water a few times a day will lower the chance of upper respiratory infections such as common colds, though some medical doctors are skeptical.